 © 2017 The Author.
 Eutrophication of water by nutrient pollution is a global environmental issue.
 Biological methods for removing nutrients are environmentally friendly and sustainable.
 Therefore, this article summarizes main trends in the use of algae for removing nutrients from wastewater using both suspended and attached algal-based systems.
 A wide variety of algal species and experimental approaches has been tested to date.
 Researchers report that algae are able to effectively remove a variety of pollutants and nutrients.
 This review also discusses the potential of algal-based technology for nutrient, especially phosphorus, recovery.
 Despite the fact that effective nutrient removal has been demonstrated, there are still many challenges to be overcome in the development of succesfull technologies.

-Zavrel, T, Ocenasova, P & Cerveny, J 2017, 'Phenotypic characterization of Synechocystis sp PCC 6803 substrains reveals differences in sensitivity to abiotic stress', PLOS ONE, vol. 12, no. 12.View/Download from: UTS OPUS or Publisher's site
+Zavrel, T, Ocenasova, P & Cerveny, J 2017, 'Phenotypic characterization of Synechocystis sp PCC 6803 substrains reveals differences in sensitivity to abiotic stress', PLOS ONE, vol. 12, no. 12.View/Download from: Publisher's site

 Zavrel, T, Knoop, H, Steuer, R, Jones, PR, Cerveny, J & Trtilek, M 2016, 'A quantitative evaluation of ethylene production in the recombinant cyanobacterium Synechocystis sp PCC 6803 harboring the ethylene-forming enzyme by membrane inlet mass spectrometry', BIORESOURCE TECHNOLOGY, vol. 202, pp. 142-151.View/Download from: Publisher's site